VictorySpecificationII/homelab-k8s-ha-cluster_components-kubeapi-server-loadbalancers/README.md

 # Deployment

 Name your hosts in the hosts file with the same names you used in your Terraform files.
-    Run:
+Then run:

 ```
 ansible-playbook -i hosts playbook.yaml -k